 - How much does subsidence cost to repair?

-- How much does subsidence devalue a property?
+- How much does subsidence devalue a property by?

-If underpinning is undertaken to the correct procedures with the correct structural calculations and building control consents, it is unlikely to have a negative impact on the property value.
+If underpinning is undertaken to the correct procedures, with the correct structural calculations and building control consent, it is unlikely to have a negative impact on the property value.
+However, if underpinning is not conducted correctly, it may not resolve the damage, or cause further damage, which will likely substantially devalue a property.

 - How do I check for subsidence in my house?